-While the other three are among the greatest of Presidential greats, I believe that FDR left the greatest impact on contemporary America.
+I believe that FDR left the greatest impact on contemporary America.
 His “New Deal” legacy transformed the country, whether you like it or not.
 It is a permanent influence best exemplified by a State of the Union address given in January 1941, usually known as the “Four Freedoms” speech.

 In it, FDR called for many of the basic elements of the “social safety net” that remains at the heart of political controversy today.

 For there is nothing mysterious about the foundations of a healthy and strong democracy.
 The basic things expected by our people of their political and economic systems are simple.
 They are:

 Equality of opportunity for youth and for others.

 Security for those who need it.

 The ending of special privilege for the few.

 The enjoyment of the fruits of scientific progress in a wider and constantly rising standard of living.

 These are the simple, basic things that must never be lost sight of in the turmoil and unbelievable complexity of our modern world.